Undertale: Plot

 Undertale is set in the Underground, a realm where monsters were banished after war broke out with humans before the events of the game.
 The Underground is sealed from the surface by a magic barrier with a singular gap at Mount Ebott.
-At the start of the game a player-named human child falls into the Underground from Mount Ebott and encounters Flowey, a sentient flower who teaches the player the game's mechanics and lies about "LV", or "LOVE", in an attempt to kill them.
+At the start of the game a human child falls into the Underground from Mount Ebott and encounters Flowey, a sentient flower who teaches the player the game's mechanics and lies about "LV", or "LOVE", in an attempt to kill them.
 The human is then rescued by Toriel, a motherly goat-like monster, who teaches them how to survive conflict in the Underground without killing.
 She intends to adopt the human, wanting to protect them from Asgore, the king of the Underground.

 The human eventually leaves Toriel to search for Asgore's castle, which contains the barrier to the surface world.
 They encounter several monsters, such as the skeletons Sans and Papyrus, two brothers who act as sentries for the Snowdin forest; Undyne, the head of the royal guard; Alphys, the kingdom's royal scientist; and Mettaton, a robotic television host Alphys created.
 Most of the monsters are fought, with the human choosing whether to kill them or to spare and possibly befriend the monster.
 During their travels, the human learns that many years ago, Asriel, the son of Asgore and Toriel, befriended the first human who fell into the Underground.
 When the child abruptly died, Asriel used the child's soul to pass through the barrier, intending to return the body to the surface.
 The humans living there attacked and killed Asriel, causing Asgore to declare war.
 In the present day, Asgore has collected six souls from fallen humans, and needs one more to destroy the barrier.